 You do not have to dig deep.
-Just start your meeting inquiring about how everyone is doing.
+Just start your meeting by inquiring about how everyone is doing.
 Throwing in personal detail about their kids' achievements or their parents' health does not hurt anybody.
 Such interactions help break ice and bond on a more profound level.
-Most managers already know this, also praising your team when they perform well goes a long way.
+Most managers already know this; praising your team when they perform well goes a long way.

 You do not have to wait for them to do something phenomenal; just comments like "that's an excellent idea," "well-thought," "brilliant suggestion by xzy" during your meeting can help boost their morale.
 Make a note to end all your meetings with the sentiments revolving around "keep up the good work"!

 In a survey conducted by Unify, 72% of respondents said they felt that teamwork would be smoother if they communicated through video conferencing instead of calls, texts, or email.
 Despite this, the survey also reports that only 34% use video conferencing for team collaboration.